 But if you’re following an ancestral health nutrition protocol, this may not make sense.

 55. Tap into the power of caffeine

 Caffeine is my drug of choice.

 I don’t necessarily understand why people try and limit their consumption.
 Obviously if you drink so much you become impulsive and jittery then you should cut back.
-But the benefits of a couple cups of coffee or tea per day far outweigh and negative side effects.
+But the benefits of caffeine in a couple cups of coffee or tea per day far outweigh and negative side effects.

 - Mixed with carbs it helps to replenish muscle glycogen quicker than normal

 New York Times bestseller Tim Ferriss designed his Slow Carb diet for the book the 4-Hour Body after looking at the goods and bads of current diets and protocols.
 It’s very similar to paleo with the exception of being more realistic over the long-term in terms of adherence because of the inclusion of legumes and the weekly dieting ‘rest day’ to offset any negative hormonal effects commonly associated with dieting.

 57. Try carb-backloading